 The table_name column value in a gpkg_contents table row SHALL contain the name of a SQLite table or view.

-The data_type specifies the type of content contained in the table, for example “features” per clause Features, “attributes” per clause Attributes, “tiles” per clause Tiles, or an implementer-defined value for other data tables per clause in an Extended GeoPackage.
+The data_type specifies the type of content contained in the table, for example “features” per clause Features (Section 2.1), “attributes” per clause Attributes, “tiles” per clause Tiles, or an implementer-defined value for other data tables per clause in an Extended GeoPackage.

 <SNIP>